canonical/ubuntu-core-docs/docs/reference/support-duration.md

 # Ubuntu Core support duration

-The support period for Ubuntu Core follows the [Long Term Support](https://ubuntu.com/about/release-cycle) (LTS) model adopted by all major releases of Ubuntu, with 10 years of Ubuntu Core support as standard.
+Ubuntu Core receives 10 years of support by default, following the [Long Term Support](https://ubuntu.com/about/release-cycle) (LTS) model adopted by all major releases of Ubuntu.

 An optional _Legacy Support_ duration can be added to provide an additional 2 years of support, resulting in 12 years of coverage overall for newer releases.